 In order to register on or after the date registration opens for you, you will need a Registration PIN.
 Freshman & Transfer students will get this PIN from advisor Elizabeth Walsh during their advising meetings, and Sophomore through Senior students will find their PIN on DegreeWorks, in the Notes section at the bottom of the worksheet.
 Scroll to the bottom of your worksheet and you’ll see “Fall Semester 20xx - ######” – this number is your Registration PIN for the registration period; The PIN changes each semester.
 The date that registration opens for you will also be listed.
 If you cannot find your PIN or think you don’t have one, please ask your advisor.

 Registration Dates and other deadlines are available in the Academic Calendar of the Registrar’s current term handbook or on the Registration page.
 The Registration timetable shows the date by which students can register.
 First days to register are based on your total earned credits, which can be found at the bottom of your unofficial transcript, available to you on MyInfo in the Student Services tab.
-If you are a student who has a faculty advisor listed (a name other than Elizabeth Walsh), your first date to register will also be listed with your PIN in your DegreeWorks Notes section.
+Closer to advising/registration for the next semester, the date that registration opens for you will populate in the top left of your DegreeWorks worksheet.
+(DegreeWorks can be found by logging in to MyInfo.)

 CatCourse is an efficient course schedule planning tool, available in your MyInfo>Student Services>Registration>CatCourse.
 It allows you to choose your required courses for that semester, then shows you all available schedule options.
 You then pick the best option for you, and register from that schedule.
 If you need help, instructions on how to use CatCourse are on the Registrar’s website.